gazi-faysal-jubayer/selenium-Project-4/README.md

 Final output will be generated in the `output.csv` file

 ## Tricks
 <b>1.0</b>    Sometime the code breaks.
 It happens when the page which is being scrapped is not responding.
 It can be for net connectivity or anything else.
-Then go to the `output.csv` and copy the link of last page it scrapped.
-Then find it to `filtered_links.csv`.
-Suppose You get it at 35th cell, You replace the link of 36th cell.
+Then the missing page will be skipped and will be listed in a different csv file named `missing_links.csv`.

 <b>2.0</b>    You can devide the input and output file and run several times at the same time at the `scraper.py`. you just have to make a simple change in the code of `scraper.py`.
-Input the input file directory for `scraper.py`, the URLs file, where you get `filtered_links.csv.csv` (1 times in the code) and same for the output file `output.csv` (4 times in the code)
+Input the input file directory for `scraper.py`, the URLs file, where you get `filtered_links.csv.csv`, same for the output file `output.csv` and missing links file `missing_links.csv`.